Noēsis Video Series

 About this Video:

-Human beings evolved in tightly-bound systems of collaboration.
-We harbored no secrets.
+Evolving human beings moved about in tightly-bound systems of collaboration.
+We harbored no secrets; we told no lies.

 Share